Does Your Child Chew on Everything? 3 Common Questions Parents Ask

 Knowing the cause is key to helping your child stop or reduce their chewing.
 Some activities can help your kiddo receive oral sensory input in different ways include:

-- Drinking with a straw, including thick liquids e.g. pudding, applesauce
+- Drinking with a straw, including thick liquids, e.g. pudding or applesauce

 - Blowing bubbles

 - Eating crunchy snacks

 - Humming or using your mouth to buzz like a bee